pclaesen/blockchain-developer-bootcamp-final-project/README.md

     },
 ```
 5. Copy the private key of the first 3 accounts and import these 3 accounts in Metamask ([Click here for instructions](https://metamask.zendesk.com/hc/en-us/articles/360015489331-How-to-import-an-Account)).
 For ease of use, you should rename the 3 imported accounts like so:
-    -  Owner/government
+    -  Owner/government (account 1)
-    -  HSBC
+    -  HSBC (account 2)
-    -  ConsenSys
+    -  CONSENSYS (account 3)

 6. Copy the wallet address of all 3 accounts to notepad.
-6. In your Metamask wallet, make sure you are using the 'Owner/government' account.
+7. In your Metamask wallet, make sure you are using the 'Owner/government' account.
-7. Cd into the `fraudbattle` folder and run `npm start`.
+8. Cd into the `fraudbattle` folder and run `npm start`.
-8. Go to the new tab that was just opened, and connect your wallet.
+9. Go to the new tab that was just opened, and connect your wallet.
-9. Add a new bank
-6. Wait for the transaction to complete
+10. Add a new bank called `HSBC` with the appropriate wallet address (account 2) and wait for the transaction to complete.
+11. Add a new business called `CONSENSYS` with the appropriate wallet address (account 3) and other details and wait for the transaction to complete.
+12. While still using the owner/government account (account 1), confirm the combination of company number and bank account number of the business you just added.
+13. Switch to the account `HSBC` (account 2) and confirm the combination of company number and bank account number.
+14. Switch to the account `CONSENSYS` (account 3) and confirm the combination of company number and bank account number.
-4. You can now query the on-chain records for the company records you submitted.
-There will be 3 valid signatures for these records, and the dapp will return these valid records.
+15. You can now query the on-chain records and retreive the confirmed bank account number for the business you added.

 ## Ideas / things to add